BancroftSchoolOpenSource/LowerSchoolScopeSequence/README.md

-# Zen Robotics Pentatholon
+# Bancroft Lower School Scope and Sequence

-This repository hosts the central repository of competition documents.
+This repository hosts the tex source for the scope and sequence documents